Frequently Asked Questions

 No, you can safely use Dropbox in rubiTrack for iOS.

-With a licensed version of rubiTrack you can save documents with an unlimited number of activities.
-The license does not expire and is yours forever.
+A rubiTrack [+] license does not expire and is yours forever.
 You may use your license on multiple computers for example on your Mac Pro at work and your MacBook at home.
 The license is for you and you only, you may not share the license with other users.

 Do I get updates for free?